Courses

 CS 7670.
 Seminar in Computer Systems.
 (2-4 Hours)

 Gives students the opportunity to read and present various survey and research papers in computer systems.
 Faculty supervisor and topics vary from semester to semester.
-May be repeated for credit for PhD students.
+May be repeated three times for a maximum of 16 total semester hours.

 Prerequisite(s): CS 5600 with a minimum grade of C- or CS 5600 with a minimum grade of D- or CS 7600 with a minimum grade of C-